-Radioactivity cause the spontaneous decay of subatomic particles like alpha, beta, and gamma rays from the nucleus of very heavy types radioactive chemical elements or matter in the form of electromagnetic energy.
-This leads to the formation of new chemical elements by radioactive reactions of periodic table elements in chemistry or physics.
+Radioactivity cause the spontaneous decay of subatomic particles like alpha, beta, and gamma rays from the nucleus of very heavy types of radioactive chemical elements or matter in the form of electromagnetic energy.
+This leads to the formation of new chemical elements by the radioactive nuclear reaction of periodic table elements in chemistry or physics.
 The radioactive decay process continues until a stable nucleus of lead or one of the isotopes of lead formed.
-The nucleus of the radioactive decay elements composed of two types elementary particles like protons and neutrons which cause many nuclear reactions.
-Therefore, the ratio of neutron/proton or nuclear energy for binding is the main cause of natural or artificial radioactivity.
+The nucleus of the radioactive decay elements composed of two types of elementary particles like protons and neutrons which cause many nuclear reactions.
+Therefore, the ratio of neutron/proton or binding energy is the main cause of natural or artificial radioactivity.

 Radioactive decay definition and equation of the chemical element independent of the external condition like specific heat, pressure, pH, etc, and the environment.
-Radioactivity was also unaffected by chemical bonding or combination and the energy associated with radioactive disintegration = 109 calories per mole in nuclear science.
+Radioactivity was also unaffected by chemical bonding or combination and the nuclear power or energy associated with radioactive disintegration = 109 calories per mole in science.

 Nuclear stability and Neutron/Proton Ratio

 In radioactivity, the neutron/proton or n/p ratio helps to predict the stability of the nucleus of radioactive elements in chemical science.
 In learning chemistry or nuclear chemistry, the below graph is obtained by plotting the atomic number of periodic table elements with the number of neutrons present in the nucleus of radioactive atoms.